OfficeDev/hands-on-labs/O3653/O3653-13-Lab2/Lab2.md

 1. Try the app!

 **Congratulations dedicated quick start developer!** In this exercise, you created an MVC application that uses REST APIs to view and manage meeting times.
 This quick start ends here.
 You can continue to add more fields to the input.
-Don't stop here - there's plenty more to explore with the Microsoft Graph.
+Don't stop here - there's plenty more to explore with the Microsoft Graph endpoint as well.

 Next Steps and Additional Resources:

 See this training and more on http://dev.office.com/ and http://dev.outlook.com Learn about and connect to the Microsoft Graph at https://graph.microsoft.io